 The first two mistakes are to do with non-text issues then we will move into the text problems as a result of overusing the text editor.

-1. Pop Up Windows (Not to be confused with clickable links that open in different windows or tabs)
+1. Pop Up Windows (Not to be confused with chatbots)

 2. Flashing Banner Ads